VidyutChakrabarti/AmazonLists/README.md

-# AmazonLists
+# Template
-An app to automate conversion of social media posts into amazon listed products.
+1. A vite_react frontend (additional landing page)
+2. A flask integrated python backend.
+3. A express server

 ## How to Run the App
 1. Double click on startapp in windows only.

-### Your .env in the AmazonLists folder will have the following keys:
+### Your .env in the root folder will have the following keys:
 VITE_GEMINI_API_KEY=
-VITE_MODEL=gemini-1.5-flash
+VITE_MODEL=